0hAodha/fyp/diary.md

 ## Sun 02 Mar 2025
 - Refactor frontend into separate components.
+- Edit icon files to have different colours for better distinguishability; make live data icons bigger than permanent data icons (assuming that people are more concered with live data than non-live).
+- Add all data sources to map.

 ## Sat 01 Mar 2025
 - Add GSI to permanent_data table to allow efficient querying of objects by type.